Is your fatigue more than just feeling tired?

 Other symptoms include muscle pain, joint pain, throat pain, feverishness, and painful lymph nodes

-Currently, there is no definitive cure for CFS, but various strategies can help manage symptoms Addressing specific symptoms is one method.
-For example, pain or sleep disturbances could be addressed with medication or therapies.

-Mental health challenges associated with CFS could be countered with antidepressants or cognitive-behavioural therapy.
-In addition to these, maintaining a healthy lifestyle accompanied by a balanced diet, good sleep hygiene, and graded exercise therapies could be effective.
+Various strategies can help manage symptoms.
+Addressing specific symptoms is one method.
+For eg., sleep disturbances can be addressed with medication.
+Mental health challenges associated with CFS can be countered with antidepressants or therapy.
+A healthy diet, good sleep hygiene, and exercise can help.